pavelm14/PyPhyloGenomics_ms/MS.md

 comparative systematics.

-Gene duplication is a common phenomenon in animals and plants [@duarte2010] producing paralog genes with a degree of similarity depending on time of divergence since duplication.
-Paralog genes are problematic for phylogenetic inference and these are not normally useful [@sanderson2002].
-Duplicated genes or paralogs are known to cause error and artifacts if used in phylogenetic inference [@sanderson2002; @fares2005].
+Gene duplication is a common phenomenon in animals and plants [@duarte2010] producing paralog genes with a degree of similarity depending on the time of divergence since duplication.
+Paralogs are problematic for phylogenetic inference and these are not normally used because they can cause error and artifacts [@sanderson2002; @fares2005].

-* why single copy
-* why no introns
+Eukaryotic genes contain introns, sequences that are discarded during the process of protein synthesis [@page1998] and can vary widely in size among different species [@carvalho1999].
+Thus, it might be difficult to assess homology base pair positions if the sequences vary in length among the studied novel species.
+However, introns have been useful in phylogenetic studies of certain organisms [e.g. @prychitko1997; @fujita2004].

 * why separated by xxxx distance

 Indeed some studies have used NSG techniques to study phylogenetics at the